SonyaJane/mobility-mapper-business-portal/TESTING.md

     - Upon successful registration, users are automatically logged in and directed to their personal dashboard.
 <br>

-2. **Edit my profile**
+1. **Edit my profile**
    As a User, I want to be able to update my personal details, change my password, and manage my profile photo so that my account information is always current.

    <br>

     **Acceptance Criteria**
     - The user can access the Edit Profile page from their dashboard or navigation menu.
-    - The Edit Profile form is pre-filled with the user's current information, including first name, last name, country, county (if applicable), age group, and profile photo.
+    - The Edit Profile form is pre-filled with the user's current information, including first name, last name, county, age group, and profile photo.
     - The user can upload a new profile photo (PNG, JPEG, or WEBP, square, max 5MB), preview it before saving, or remove their existing photo.
-    - The user can update their country, and if the UK is selected, the county field dynamically appears.
     - The user can indicate if they are a business owner and/or a wheeler; if "wheeler" is selected, a dynamic section appears for selecting one or more mobility devices, with an "Other" option for custom input.
     - All fields include validation and clear error messages.
     - The form uses CSRF protection and is fully accessible via keyboard and screen readers.